 If you are wondering who are your elected representatives here in Ticknall, then this is the page you need.
-The Register of Interests of Councillors can be viewed and individual documents downloaded via the Documents link on the main menu.
+Councillors fulfill their roles without compensation.
+The Clerk to the Parish Council is a paid position.
+The Register of Interests of Councillors can be viewed and individual documents downloaded via the Documents link on the menu.

 Paul Colleyshaw, Chair